nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 :** Allow users to provide 0 search parameters, in which case the find task command does not perform any operation.

-  * Pros: Implementation of the command is simpler as we do not need to check if at least one search parameter was provided.
+  * Pros: Implementation of the command is simpler and straightforward as we do not need to check if at least one search parameter was provided.
   * Cons: The command does not perform any meaningful operation.

 * **Alternative 2 (current choice):** Handle instances when no search parameter was provided using exceptions and inform users that at least one parameter is required.

-  * Pros: Ensures that users are aware of any constraints related to the command.
+  * Pros: Ensures that users are aware of all the constraints related to the command.
-  * Cons: The implementation of the command is slighly more complex since exception handling is required and we need to check if at least one search parameter was provided.
+  * Cons: The implementation of the command is more complex since exception handling is required and we need to check if at least one search parameter was provided.

 Alternative 2 was chosen as it conformed with the standard practice of handling errors using exception.
 Moreover, it removes any room for